-The 5th US Circuit Court of Appeals (5th Circuit) upheld a lower court ruling that strikes down the individual mandate as unconstitutional, but did not decide if any other parts of the Affordable Care Act (ACA) must fall (Texas v.
-United States (5th Cir.
+The 5th US Circuit Court of Appeals has upheld a lower court ruling that strikes down the individual mandate as unconstitutional, but did not decide if any other parts of the Affordable Care Act (ACA) must fall (Texas v.
+United States, No. 19-10011 (5th Cir.
 Dec.
 18, 2019).
-The case will go back to the US District Court for Northern Texas for additional analysis, likely will be subject to additional appeals, and could eventually reach the US Supreme Court.
+The case will go back to the US District Court for Northern Texas for additional analysis, will likely be subject to additional appeals and could eventually reach the US Supreme Court.
 Democrats — many of whom successfully ran on protecting the ACA in the 2018 elections — are likely to make healthcare part of their platforms during the 2020 elections.
-Employers will need to follow this case as it winds its way through the courts, but stay the course with regard to ACA compliance.
+Employers need to follow this case as it winds its way through the courts, but should stay the course with regard to ACA compliance.

 The case arose shortly after Congress failed to repeal and replace the ACA, but enacted 2017 tax reforms that cut the individual-mandate penalty to $0 starting in 2019.
-Texas and other Republican-led states and two private citizens sued, arguing the individual mandate is unconstitutional if it no longer imposes any tax, and further argued that because the individual mandate is integral to the ACA, if it’s unconstitutional then the entire law must fall.
-The Supreme Court had upheld the constitutionality of the ACA's individual mandate in 2012 based on Congress’ power to tax (National Federation of Independent Business v, Sebelius (567 US 519)).
+Texas and other Republican-led states and two private citizens sued, arguing the individual mandate is unconstitutional if it no longer imposes any tax.
+They also argued that the individual mandate is integral to the ACA, so if that mandate is unconstitutional, then the entire law must fall.
+The Supreme Court had upheld the constitutionality of the ACA's individual mandate in 2012 based on Congress’ power to tax (Nat’l Fed’n of Indep.
+Bus. v, Sebelius, 567 US 519 (2011)).

 The lower court sided with the GOP states, ruling that if the individual mandate’s penalty is $0, the mandate is unconstitutional (Texas v.
-United States (N.D.
+United States, 340 F. Supp.
+3d 579 (N.D.
 Tex.
-Dec.
-14, 2018)).
-The court also agreed with the GOP states holding that the mandate can't be severed from the rest of the ACA, and thus the entire ACA is invalid.
+2018).
+The court also agreed with the GOP states, holding that the mandate can't be severed from the rest of the ACA, so the entire ACA is invalid.
 The judge stayed the ruling pending appeal.

 The US Department of Justice (DOJ) originally declined to defend the case, then argued in the lower court that only certain parts of the ACA should be struck (like the ban on pre-existing condition exclusions).
-On appeal, it argued that the entire ACA should fall but only in states that brought the case.
+On appeal, the DOJ argued that the entire ACA should fall but only in the states that brought the case.

-The appellate court also wants the lower court to consider the DOJ’s arguments on appeal — that relief in this case should be tailored to enjoin enforcement of only those provisions that cause injury to the plaintiffs, or declare the entire ACA unconstitutional in the plaintiff states and as it relates to the two private citizen plaintiffs.
+The appellate court also wants the lower court to consider the DOJ’s arguments first raised on appeal.
+The DOJ now says that the court should either tailor any relief in this case to enjoin enforcement of only those provisions that cause injury to the plaintiffs or declare the entire ACA unconstitutional only in the plaintiff states and as the law relates to the two private citizen plaintiffs.

 A number of different things could happen procedurally as a result of this decision.
 The case could go back to the district court as directed by the appellate court; the parties could ask for a rehearing en banc (before the entire 5th Circuit Court of Appeals); or the Supreme Court could get involved.
-The Attorney General of California, one of the intervening states defending the ACA in this lawsuit, announced his intention to appeal the 5th Circuit’s decision to the Supreme Court soon.
-Whatever happens, it will take some time for this litigation to play out.
+The attorney general in California, one of the intervening states defending the ACA in this lawsuit, has announced his intention to appeal the 5th Circuit’s decision to the Supreme Court.
+Whatever happens, this litigation will take some time to play out.